-Mature milk is made up of two different milks, the watery foremilk in the front of the milk producing cells (alveoli) and the fattier hindmilk at the back of the alveoli.
+Mature milk is made up of two different kinds of milk, the watery foremilk in the front of the milk-producing cells (alveoli) and the fattier hindmilk at the back of the alveoli.

-It would be impossible to list all the ingredients, that make the composition of breast milk so special.
+It would be impossible to list all the ingredients that make the composition of breast milk so unique.

 Some extraordinary elements are worth noting.
 Two long-chain polyunsaturated fatty acids found in breast milk, namely DHA (docosahexaenoic acid) and AA (arachidonic acid), seem to be particularly important in the brain development of infants.

-The iron in breastmilk composition is completely different to the free iron found in formulas.
+The iron in breastmilk composition is entirely different from the free iron found in formulas.
 Lactoferrin in breast milk provides iron in an easily absorbable form that is protected from exposure to intestinal flora.
 Unprotected iron feeds the bad bugs, which could compromise a baby’s underdeveloped immune system.

 Immune molecules are transferred from mother to baby via breast milk.
-Interestingly enough, this is a two way street.
-If a baby picks up germs, she will transfer them to the mother whilst feeding.
+Interestingly enough, this is a two-way street.
+If a baby picks up germs, she will transfer them to the mother while feeding.
 The mother will then produce antibodies to those germs and pass them back to the baby at the next feeding.
 It’s a wondrous, biofeedback mechanism that adapts to current circumstances.

-Breastmilk composition also changes as a baby gets older, the milk adapts to meet the baby's specific needs as the baby grows.
+Breastmilk composition also changes as a baby grows, the milk adapts to meet the baby's specific needs.

 Want to compare the specific ingredients in breast milk and formula?
 Click Here